UppaJung/rest-contracts/README.md

   .Path("/excuses/");
 ```

 The Get, Query, and Put objects generated in this example contain a path and method.
-More importantly, they have attached extensive type information about the parameters and return type that describe how each should be used.
-These types are consumed by packages that implement the APIs on the server side that expose these interfaces and that build client functions to call APIs that do compile-time checking of compliance with the interface contract.
+More importantly, the compiler attaches to these objects additional type information that defines parameters and return type of each API call.
+These attached types are consumed by packages that help you to implement the APIs on the server side that implement client functions to allow client code to call these APIs--providing compile-time checking of compliance with the interface contract on both sides.

 ### REST-contracts server packages simplify correct API implementation.